Snoring Treatment in Tucson, AZ

 • Imaging tests: With the help of an X-ray, MRI scan, or CT scan, Dr. Pandhi can detect possible problems in your airways.

-• Sleep study: You can complete our sleep study at home or spend the night in the lab.
-Dr. Pandhi’s devices will measure your brain activity, heart rate, and breathing while you sleep, allowing him to identify if a sleeping disorder causes your snoring.
+• Sleep study: You can complete our at-home sleep study in Tucson or Dr. Pandhi may refer you to a local sleep lab.
+Dr. Pandhi’s devices will measure your brain activity, heart rate, and breathing while you sleep, allowing him to determine whether a sleep disorder causes your snoring.

-Solea Sleep introduces a groundbreaking approach to dental sleep medicine, offering a revolutionary laser treatment for snoring.
+For some patients, snoring is driven mainly by vibration in the soft palate.
+In those cases, Solea Sleep may be an option.
+This treatment is a groundbreaking approach to dental sleep medicine, offering a revolutionary laser treatment for snoring.
 In just five comfortable and non-invasive minutes, Solea Sleep utilizes a specific wavelength to gently tighten the collagen fibers in the soft palate tissue, effectively opening the airway and reducing the vibrations that lead to snoring.
 With no post-treatment discomfort or downtime, Solea Sleep provides rapid relief to palatal snorers, making snoring treatment easier and more convenient than ever before.

 Solea Sleep offers a multitude of benefits for individuals seeking relief from snoring and related sleep issues:

-• A substantial reduction or complete elimination of snoring, allowing for a quieter and more peaceful sleep environment.
+• A substantial reduction or complete elimination of snoring allows for a quieter and more peaceful sleep environment.

 • Improved sleep quality and deeper sleep, leading to increased restfulness and rejuvenation.

-• Elimination of morning sore throats and headaches caused by snoring, promoting a more comfortable waking experience.
+• Elimination of morning sore throats and headaches caused by snoring promotes a more comfortable waking experience.

 • Enhanced daytime energy levels and improved mood, resulting in increased productivity and overall well-being.